brodev3/MORCHI-Daily/README.md

 - Operates on the Polygon network.
 - Sends tokens to the withdrawal address.
 - Verifies the presence of a specific NFT by ```tokenID```.
-- Sends tokens to the withdrawal address.
+- Sends tokens to the output address if specified.
 - Swaps tokens to USDT immediately after exchanging points to tokens.
 - Allows leveling up to level 20.
 - Randomly collects rewards throughout the day and during the first launch within the specified MAXTIME.